python/cpython/Doc/c-api/init.rst

 .. c:function:: PyThreadState* PyEval_SaveThread()

-   Detach the active :term:`thread state` (if it has been created) and return it.
+   Detach the :term:`active thread state` (if it has been created) and return it.